randalb1991/Toolium-Example/README.rst

 Running Tests
 -------------

-Each folder contains a sample project to test web, Android or iOS applications using nose, behave or lettuce to execute them.
+Each folder contains a sample project to test web using nose, behave or lettuce to execute them.

 By default, web tests are configured to run in chrome locally, so chrome must be installed in your machine and the